A substandard candle: the low-$\nu$ method at few-GeV neutrino energies

 Although this shape-only definition seems unusual at first, it is motivated by that the \lownu method has recognized issues at low energies, with increasingly constant behaviour at higher energies.
 It follows the usage of ``accurately measured'' high-energy neutrino cross section data as a normalization factor when extracting a flux constraint with the method.
 Finally, we show ratios of the ``shape-only'' comparisons to a reference model, chosen to be GENIEv3 10a due to its current widespread use.
 This final plot highlights the fractional difference between models as a function of the neutrino energy variable (here true neutrino energy).
-The spread of the predictions provides an estimate of the {\it minimum} systematic uncertainty from cross-section modeling that would be applicable to a flux measurement extracted using the \lownu method with this sample and \qz cut value.
+The spread of the predictions provides an estimate of the systematic uncertainty from cross-section modeling that would be applicable to a flux measurement extracted using the \lownu method with this sample and \qz cut value.
+It reflects the range of different values that would be obtained were different cross-section models assumed in the analysis.
 To guide the eye, long (short) dashed horizontal lines are shown at $\pm$2\% ($\pm$5\%) deviations from the reference GENIEv3 10a model.
 These indicate the approximate size of the shape-only (total) flux uncertainty around the peak neutrino energy from current and planned accelerator neutrino sources~\cite{minervaFlux, Vladisavljevic:2018prd, Abi:2020qib}, including information from hadron production experiments.
 In order to provide a useful flux constraint, it would be necessary to improve upon these {\it a priori} flux uncertainties.